basarat/typescript-book/docs/types/type-inference.md

 ### Be careful around parameters

-Types do not flow into the function parameters if it cannot be inferred from an assignment. e.g. in the following case the compiler does not to know the type of `foo` so it cannot infer the type of `a` or `b`
+Types do not flow into the function parameters if it cannot be inferred from an assignment.
+For example in the following case the compiler does not know the type of `foo` so it cannot infer the type of `a` or `b`.

 ```t
 const foo = (a,b) => { /* do something */ };
 ```

-However if `foo` was typed the function parameters type can be inferred (`a`,`b` are both inferred to be number below).
+However if `foo` was typed the function parameters type can be inferred (`a`,`b` are both inferred to be of type number in the example below).

 ```ts
 type TwoNumberFunction = (a: number, b: number) => void;